Junior MasterChef: Revival series

-Georgia, who had become 13 yrs old by the time the finals occurred, was the 2010 winner.
+Georgia, who had turned 13 by the time the finals occurred, was the 2010 winner.
 From the 2012 series, Sawalha was replaced by Irish cook Donal Skehan.

 Age limit rules

 The online application form for the CBBC series filmed in 2012 clearly shows that applicants had to be between 8 and 13 years old on 6 August of that year.
 Filming of the early heats would start on that same date.